-Law Enforcement Leaders unites more than 175 current and former police chiefs, sheriffs, federal and state prosecutors, and attorneys general from all 50 states to urge for a reduction in both crime and incarceration.
+Law Enforcement Leaders unites over 200 current and former police chiefs, sheriffs, federal and state prosecutors, attorneys general, and correctional officials from across the country to urge for a reduction in both crime and incarceration.
 We believe the country can reduce incarceration while keeping down crime, and we support changes to our criminal justice system to achieve that goal.

 Law Enforcement Leaders is committed to identifying and implementing solutions to simultaneously reduce crime and incarceration.
 We join those across this nation calling for an end to unnecessary incarceration.
 As police and prosecutors, we know that the country can – and should – reduce incarceration while keeping down crime.